Mac@Work

 Your Mac, a First-Class Citizen on the Internet

-Even if you connect to the Internet via a cable modem, whereby your Internet address comes from a floating pool and changes ever so often, you can still associate your Mac with a fixed domain name that people can use to look you up, eg., FamilyIBook@homedns.org, or Sivasothi.com, no less.
+Even if you connect to the Internet via a cable modem, whereby your Internet address comes from a floating pool and changes often, you can still associate your Mac with a fixed domain name that people can use to look you up, eg., myMac.dyndns.com, or Sivasothi.com, no less.

-(My apologies to the Otterman but that domain name does have a nice ring.)
+(My apologies to Mr. Siva but that domain name does have a nice ring.)

 It's easy to set up.
 Once you succeed in doing this, you may start to see further possiblities.

-(For business use, this is absolutely priceless as part of a disaster recovery strategy, if you think about it.)
+(For business, this is absolutely priceless as part of a disaster recovery strategy, if you think about it.)

 How It Works

 One .
-You need a friendly, human-readable host name to give to your OSX-based Mac.
-You can get a free host name by registering with DynDNS.org.
-Registering means getting a User-ID and password and, of course, a host name from DynDNS.org.
+You need a friendly, human-readable host name to give to your OS X-based Mac.
+You can get a free host name by registering with DynDNS.com.
+Registering means getting a User-ID and password and, of course, a host name that's been registered with DynDNS.com.

 How To Test If It Works

-If you need a custom host name, like myCompany.com, you can buy one from any registrar, say Dotster.com.
-Then you register this with DynDNS.org, for a fee.
-Finally you tell Dotster.com that your host name is managed by DynDNS.org.
+If you need a custom domain name, like myCompany.com, you can buy one from any registrar, say Dotster.com.
+Then, register this with DynDNS.com, for a small fee.
+Finally, you tell Dotster.com that your domain name is managed by DynDNS.com.

 Now, So What?

 Well, you can now run a dozen things on that Mac.
-A weblog, a discussion group, your own mail server.
-SendMail, PHP, Perl, Java, WebDAV.
+A weblog, a discussion group, your own mail server, PHP, Perl, Java, WebDAV.
 It's endless.
-The applications that are built into every plain-vanilla Mac are respectable first-class web applications.
-They're steady and powerful.
-And they're now ours to use, too.
+The applications that are built-in to every plain-vanilla Mac are respectable first-class web applications.
+They're steady, powerful, and they're now ours to use, too.
 We ought to use them well because there are little things on the Mac that makes doing IT fun again.

 References: